In this step-by-step guide we’ll go through how to buy ETFs with Questrade.

 ETF Portfolio now built

-You’ve now successfully built a passive index portfolio in Questrade by purchasing ETF funds!
+You’ve now successfully built a passive index fund portfolio in Questrade by purchasing ETF funds!
 Congratulations!
 The next guide will show you how to monitor your target allocations, and rebalance your portfolio using a helpful tool called Passiv.